tedneward/Research/content/reading/business/platform-revolutions.md

 Platforms cannot be entirely planned--they also emerge; platforms characterized by activity controlled by the users, not bythe owners/managers.
 Platform designers should always leave room for serendipitous discoveries, as suers often lead the way to where design should evolve.
 Close monitoring of user behavior reveals unexpected patterns, some of which may suggest fruitful new ideas for value creation.
 Best platforms allow for user quirks & are open enough to gradually incorporate such quirks.

 # 4. Disruption: How Platforms Conquer and Transform Traditional Industries
+Platform concept is not new--farmer's markets, stock markets, etc. What's new is digital technology enabling reach.

+***Capsule history of digitial disruption***
+Stage 1: Efficient pipelines are inefficient pipelines Stage 2: Platforms eat pipelines
+In the world of platforms, the internet no longer acts merely as a distribution channel; it also acts as a creation infrstructure & coordination mechanism

+***Impacts of platform distribution on value creation, value consumption, and quality control*** Reconfiguring value creation to tape new supply sources Reconfiguring value consumption by enabling new forms of consumer behavior Reconfiguring quality control through community-driven curation

+***Structural impacts of platform disruption*** De-linking assets from value
+Re-intermediation
+Market aggregation

+***The incumbents fight back: Pipelines becoming platforms*** They'll need to ask questions:

+* Which processes that we curently manage in-house can be delegated to outside partners, whether suppliers or consumers?
+* How can we empower outside partners to create products/services that will generate new forms of value for our existing customers?
+* Are there way swe can network w/current competitors to produce valuable new services for customers?
+* How can the value of the goods & services we currently provide be enhanced through new data streams, interpersonal connection, and curation tools?

 # 5. Launch: Chicken or Egg?
 Eight Ways to Launch a Successful Platform